 The Kilpatrick Hills stretch from the town of Dumbarton eastwards towards the village of Strathblane.
 There are several viewpoints and interesting features.
 Not least is the Whangie, a strangely bizarre rock formation.
 Additionally, the views towards Loch Lomond, the Trossachs, and the Highlands are superb.
 If you’d like to visit Loch Lomond and The Trossachs directly, you can book a tour of the area.

-If travelling by car, the Crow Road car park above Campsie Glen offers not only some fantastic views but also access to some of the best hill and distance walks in the west of Scotland.
+If travelling by car, the Crow Road car park above Campsie Glen offers some fantastic views and access to some of the best hill and distance walks in the west of Scotland.
 One such is the stretch from Strathblane to the town of Kilsyth.
 Granted, it runs for around 21 km (13 mi), but the effort is well worth it.
 While en route, take time to look out for the Roman fort at Bar Hill, the highest fort on the Antonine Wall.

 Attractions & Accommodation Near The Campsie Fells